dwahme/shellcraft/README.md

 # Shellcraft
 2D Minecraft in the terminal with programmable computer blocks

+Uncommon Hacks Hackathon 2020 Submission.
+See the Devpost project here: https://devpost.com/software/shellcraft.
+Awarded "Most Technically Impressive 2020"

 ## What it does

 Essentially, this is a Terminal/Shell Video Game, heavily influenced by Minecraft/Terraria.
 This is implemented completely in the terminal, and supports programmable computer blocks which allow running arbitrary programs and IO interfacing with other computer blocks.
-You can create a network!
+You can build networks of computers in the game!

 ### Features:
 - **Programmable computer block**
-  - (__Arbitrary__ language supported blocks, programmable with __any__ text editor in game, capable of receiving and transmitting IO via local __ports__, __sockets__, and __threads__)
+  - __Arbitrary__ language supported blocks, programmable with __any__ text editor in game, capable of receiving and transmitting IO via local __ports__, __sockets__, and __threads__
-  - (Computer blocks are able to detect IO on ports based upon wiring in the game.
-Configured through applying BFS on a network tree)
+  - Computer blocks are able to detect IO on ports based upon wiring in the game.
+Configured through applying BFS on a network tree
-  - (Adjacent monitors combine to one giant monitor that supports any resolution, displays text output sent via signals from computer blocks)
+  - Adjacent monitors combine to one giant monitor that supports any resolution, displays text output sent via signals from computer blocks

 -  **2D-Minecraft Creative mode**
-  - (Map exploration, block placement, block deletion, player movement, character inventory etc.)
+  - Map exploration, block placement, block deletion, player movement, character inventory etc.
   - **Cool Inter-block Interactions**
-    - (Chain-able TNT, Fluid dynamics, Water-lava obsidian generation, Optional player gravity)
+    - Chain-able TNT, Fluid dynamics, Water-lava obsidian generation, Optional player gravity

 - **Game Engine**
    - **Renders** the game, **transfer IO**, **manages block resources**, **physics engine**
-   - **Seeded terrain generation using various statistical methods**
+   - **Seeded terrain generation generation using various statistical methods**
-        - (Caves, Lakes, Mountains, Grass)
+        - Caves, Lakes, Mountains, Grass
    - **Dynamic terrain plant regeneration**

+## Computers/Networks/IO
+- **Computer Blocks**
+  - Runs a command or program in a separate process
+  - Supports piping stdin and stdout to and from the computer via the Computer class
+  - Has a sentinel thread in the game which queues up its outputs on its ports
+  - Has 4 IO ports- one on each side

+- **Pi Blocks**
+  - A specialized computer block which broadcasts and recieves on all sides through the same port
+  - Useful for handling programs that don't follow the networking interface
+    - Try running `telnet towel.blinkenlights.nl` as the runtime!

+- **Wires**
+  - Automatically detects and updates networks of computers and monitors
+  - Broadcasts data across the network
+  - Handles cycles and updates in real time

+- **Monitors**
+  - Display data that is sent to them from any side
+  - Automatically joins together with adjacent monitor blocks to form a larger monitor screen (updates in real time)

 ## The Team
 - [Dawson Whitehead](https://github.com/dwahme)